Pop Culture Madness!

 Cost of a Superbowl ad in 2005: $2,400,000

-In order to prove that the bacteria H. pylori could cause stomach ulcers, an Australian doctor named Barry J. Marshall drank a culture of H. pylori, developed an ulcer, and successfully treated it with antibiotics.
+To prove that the bacteria H. pylori could cause stomach ulcers, an Australian doctor named Barry J. Marshall drank a culture of H. pylori, developed an ulcer, and successfully treated it with antibiotics.
 He won a Nobel Prize for it.

 RIP, Scandals, Sad and Odd News